sctanf/peripheral_status/README.md

 # Tracker firmware for SlimeNRF

-Firmware for Nordic nRF52 / nRF54L chips.
+Firmware for Nordic nRF52 / nRF54L Series SoC.

 Please see https://docs.shinebright.dev/diy/smol-slime.html for more information and usage.